 Whether you have a one year or a two-year contract – you need to renegotiate your contract!
 Depending on if you are ready to move on or if you want to stay at the school you go in hard or soft, but keep in mind that the money most private schools receive in tuitions is crazy high in relation to teacher wages.
 In fact, for the academic year of 2017-2018 Dubai schools received a whooping 7.8 BILLION AED.
 That’s almost 2 billion pounds.
 But teacher pay went down or was stagnant at best.

 There’s a lot of money going around in private and international schools and the rule is that if you don’t ask for it, you won’t get it.
 Yes – some schools might have pay scales, but trust me: a lot of them don’t.
 Could be that your colleague with less experience is actually earning more.
 Why?
-Because there were less (good) applicants.
-I hate this part about Dubai private schools – but I am sure that unless you are employed by a big chain this might be the case in loads of different destinations all over the world.
+Because there were less (good) applicants for their role.
+I hate this part about Dubai private schools – but I am sure that unless you are employed by a big chain or a COBIS school, this might be the case in loads of different destinations all over the Middle East.

 Anyway, renegotiate your contract after 2 years.
 Good teachers that stay in Dubai after 2 years are like gold dust.
-A lot of teachers leave after (or even during!) their first year and a majority will want to move on after their second.
+A lot of teachers leave after (or even during!) their first year and a majority will want to move on after their second (we did, and I am much happier in Nepal to be fair).
 If you want to stay at the school you are currently teaching, ask for a 20% to 25% raise and settle for anything over 15% (even though that means they are cheapskates).
 If you are looking to earn more money you might also look at another school and think about what you realistically want to earn.
 You can use your current salary to negotiate with new schools in Dubai.
 Some schools pay more than Dhs 20K + 17k per month housing for head of departments depending on where you are and how big the school is.
 There’s always room for a wiggle or a move!

 Are you leaving?
 The school might want to put in an offer anyway.
 Think about what you need to stay.
 Better accommodation?
 Better end of year bonus?
 Better pay?
 Put everything on email and throw it out there.
 See what happens.
 Worst case scenario they say no and you can be on your way to another great country to teach at!